-During this challenging time, St. Paul Daycare's focus is on supporting our families, our employees and the local community in which we operate.
+During this challenging time, Elm Tree Christian Child Care's focus is on supporting our families, our employees and the local community in which we operate.
 We have successfully worked to minimize disruptions caused by COVID-19 coronavirus, while at the same time acting responsibly to do what we can to prevent further spread of the virus.
 We will continue to closely monitor and assess the ever evolving situation and will be diligent about communicating on important issues.
-The only people entering our building are our staff, the church staff and the children currently enrolled.
-Everyone is also required to wear a mask upon entry to the building.
+Masking is currently recommended upon entry to the building.

 FOUNDED IN 1975

-St. Paul Christian Day Care and Kindergarten is a non-profit child care center founded in 1975 and governed by a Board of Directors known as St. Paul Outreach.
+Elm Tree Christian Child Care Center is a non-profit child care center founded in 1975 and governed by a Board of Directors known as St. Paul Outreach.

 Where Children Safely Grow, Learn and Play.

-Our Villa Park child care is non-profit, DCFS licensed (Illinois Department of Child and Family Services).
+Our center is a non-profit agency licensed to operate by DCFS (Illinois Department of Child and Family Services).

 Learning Through Play